 Wake up to a delicious breakfast served at the hotel and then set off to Banteay Srei also known as “Citadel of Women.”
 The delicacy of the well-preserved relief carvings have led some people to believe that it could have been carved by a woman.
 Its intricate carvings depict scenes of ancient Hindu tales along the pinkish solid sandstone walls of this enchanting miniature temple.
 The tenth century temple is dedicated to the Hindu god Shiva, the carved male and female figures in the niches are exquisitely executed in both style and proportion.
 Its architecture and decorations makes it the most Indian of all the temples in Angkor and in the words of H.W.
 Ponder, it is "a fairy palace in the heart of an immense and mysterious forest."

 Next, view the Angkor Wat-style architecture of Banteay Samre.
 This elaborate temple has been restored to its completion.
 The Hindu temple was built under Suryavarman II and Yasovarman II in the early 12th century and named after the Samré, an ancient people of Indochina.
 The temple uses the same materials as Banteay Srei.
 After your tour, you'll return to hotel where lunch is served.
 Then, spend the afternoon taking the Remok (Tuk Tuk) tour to visit the Angkor temple complex, the largest temple in the world.
 Suryavarman II conceived Angkor Wat and it took an estimated 30 years to build.
 It’s unlike all the other Khmer temples because it faces west, and it is inspired by 12th Century Hinduism.
 It is generally believed to have been a funeral temple for the king.
 It has been occupied continuously by Buddhist monks and is well preserved.
-Upon concluding your visit, you’ll enjoy a festive dinner at Raffles Grand Hotel that includes a cultural dance show.
+Upon concluding your visit, you’ll enjoy a festive dinner at Raffles Grand Hotel or equivalent that includes a cultural dance show.

 Prepare to for a final day of Siem Reap’s architectural wonders.
 After breakfast, you’ll experience the monumental magnificence of Angkor Thom, “the great city.”
 It is the last capital of the Khmers Empire, and it was established in the late 12th century by King Jayavarman VII.
 The city’’s built in a perfect square and has five monumental gates.
 Its fascinating sites include the Terraces of the Elephants, the Terrace of the Leper King and the Faces of Banyon which PJ de Beerski wrote "godliness in the majesty and the size, mystery in the expression."
 Once your tour concludes, you will head to Siem Reap airport for your flight to Saigon.
 While at the airport you will be able to enjoy a boxed lunch.
 A tour representative will greet you upon your arrival at Tan Son Nha Airport and you will transfer to Phu My Port to rejoin the ship.